Abdulrahman-Yasser/Some_footages/readme.md

 B-roll: Include footage of Ben-Gvir calling for the complete annihilation of Gaza.
 -

+- The  right of living of jews in Judea and Samaria (referring to settlers in West Bank) has a priority over the Palestinians moving in West Bank (He said that to spread more weapons for the jews, and to protect his choice on giving all the jews weapons).

 -  The only thing that should enter Gaza as long as Hamas doesn't release the hostages it holds is not a gram of humanitarian aid, but hundreds of tons of explosives from the Air Force.

 -  We don't leave the city centers in Gaza, that is the first thing ...
 The second thing, I suggest, and I say this in the most explicit way ... occupy Gaza and stay there ... what can and should be done is voluntary migration plan.
 A plan of encouragement, that will allow them to leave ...
 If we decide to [to expel Palestinians from Gaza], we can do it. https://twitter.com/MiddleEastEye/status/1747967081541255628